An Introduction to Edward Said, Orientalism, and Postcolonial Literary Studies

 Preparing a presentation gave me an opportunity to look at some Said essays on literature I hadn't ever read (see for instance this at LRB; or this at Al-Ahram).
 I was also particularly impressed by the Said resources at www.edwardsaid.org.
 There are dozens and dozens of essays by Said linked there, as well as a great many "tribute" essays written by critics all around the world, immediately after his passing.
 I highly recommend it.

 The presentation was a challenging one to write.
-I include a modfied (for the web) version of it below because 1) I haven't really found a simple, straightforward introduction to Said's argument in Orientalism on the web, and 2) I can't imagine publishing even a revised version of this, since my colleagues in "poco" will know these arguments very, very well.
-I should add that I suppressed including any of my criticisms of Said (I have many) for the purposes of this piece.
-For one thing, it wouldn't have been appropriate yesterday.
-For another, my criticisms get into the jargony and extensive territory called "the critique of Foucault," which only a pretty specialized audience is likely to follow.
-(Very short version: power does not equal knowledge after all.)
+I include a modified (for the web) version of it below because 1) I haven't really found a simple, straightforward introduction to Said's argument in Orientalism on the web, and 2) I can't imagine publishing even a revised version of this, since my colleagues in postcolonial studies will know these arguments very, very well.

 An Introduction to Edward Said, Orientalism, and Postcolonial Literary Studies